WindowsNT/AdES/Readme.md

 # Project Title
 A C++ library for Windows to create CAdES-B,CAdES-T,XAdES-B and XAdES-T messages.
+Also supports ASiC-S with CAdES-T.

 ## CAdES
 Article at CodeProject: https://www.codeproject.com/script/Articles/ArticleVersion.aspx?waid=267644&aid=1256991